CDCgov/RecordLinker/rfc/001-identifier-triplets.md

 - Variations in authority values could lead to false negatives in comparisons (eg `CA` vs `California`).
 - Variations in value formats could lead to false negatives in comparisons (eg `123-45-6789` vs `123456789`).
 - Blocking values can't be specified per type, so if we want to block on identifiers we need to block on all.

+## Updates
+In the original RFC, identifier triplets were formatted as `type:authority:value`.
+To account for the default similarity measure (Jaro-Winkler), which gives more weight to differences at the start of strings, identifiers are formatted as `value:authority:type` as of 02/2025.
+The RFC has been updated to reflect this change.